armory/docs/content/en/docs/installation/guide/air-gapped.md

 $ download-bom.sh {{< param armory-version >}} versions/
 ```

 You can then upload the files you just downloaded to your storage.
-Make sure they are readable from wherever Halyard (not necessarily Spinnaker services) will run.
+Make sure they are readable from wherever Halyard (not necessarily Armory services) will run.
 For example:

 **AWS**